rickenator/Vyb/doc/AST_Statements.md

 } // namespace vyn::ast
 ```

-Unsafe blocks are used to contain low-level memory operations that could be unsafe if used incorrectly.
-Within an unsafe block, you can:
+Freedom blocks are used to contain low-level memory operations that could be freedom if used incorrectly.
+Within an freedom block, you can:

 1. Create raw pointers with `loc<T>(expr)`
 2. Dereference pointers with `at(ptr)`